Richard Steven Horvitz

-Richard Steven Horvitz (born July 29, 1966) is an American actor and comedian, best known for his voice work in animation and video games.
-His voice credits include the original Alpha 5 on Mighty Morphin Power Rangers, Power Rangers Zeo and Power Rangers Turbo, Razputin in Psychonauts, Kaos in Skylanders, Billy and his father Harold in Grim & Evil and The Grim Adventures of Billy & Mandy, Grey Matter in Ben 10, Rodney in Squirrel Boy, Daggett in The Angry Beavers, Zim in Invader Zim, Orthopox in Destroy All Humans!, the Zoni in Ratchet & Clank, Bumble in Kinectimals, the Space Weaver in Broken Age, Kanchomé in Zatch Bell!, and Moxxie in Helluva Boss.
+Richard Steven Horvitz (born July 29, 1966) is an American actor, comedian and voice director.
+He is best known for his voice work in animation and video games.
+His voice credits include the original Alpha 5 on Mighty Morphin Power Rangers, Power Rangers Zeo and Power Rangers Turbo, Razputin Aquato in Psychonauts, Kaos in Skylanders, Billy and his father Harold in Grim & Evil and The Grim Adventures of Billy & Mandy, Grey Matter in Ben 10, Rodney in Squirrel Boy, Daggett in The Angry Beavers, Zim in Invader Zim, Orthopox in Destroy All Humans!, the Zoni in Ratchet & Clank, Bumble in Kinectimals, the Space Weaver in Broken Age, Kanchomé in Zatch Bell!, and Moxxie in Helluva Boss.

 Early life

-Horvitz was born on July 29, 1966, in Los Angeles, California.
+Horvitz was born in Los Angeles, California.
+His father Louie was a planning engineer for Rocketdyne for over 35 years.
+His maternal grandfather was born in Cuba, and his mother's family is from Madera, Mexico.
 His older brother, Louis J. Horvitz, is a television director and producer.
+As a child, Horvitz was inspired by Flip Wilson, Tom Jones, and Don Adams, doing impressions of them.